Manhattan Theatre: Fiske years

 In May 1902, Mrs. Fiske put on a revival of Tess of the D'Urbervilles at the theatre.
 Emily Stevens was among the players in a recreation of this production of Mrs. Fiske first staged in 1897.
 Stevens became a permanent member of the company of Mrs. Fiske in 1904, following three seasons on stage.
 Emily Stevens acted the role of Miriam for all 105 performances of Mary of Magdala in 1904.
 In that same production, which was written by William Winter, Tyrone Power, Sr. played the role of Judas Iscariot.
 Conflicting records claim that this production was staged either in November 1902 or in 1904.

 The Manhattan Theatre presented Becky Sharp in September 1904.
 Based on Vanity Fair by William Makepeace Thackery, the comedy in four acts was written by Langdon Mitchell.
 Mrs. Fiske and the Manhattan Company brought it before audiences with Stevens and George Arliss as cast principals.
 A revival of Hedda Gabler was staged in November 1904 with Mrs. Fiske in the title role and Emily Stevens as Berta.
 The Henrik Ibsen work played for one week in 1903 with near capacity attendance for each performance.
 Leah Kleschna was written especially for Mrs. Fiske by C.M.S.
 McLellan (Hugh Morton).
 The Manhattan Theatre presented the play about the daughter of a thief in December 1904.
 The production marked the first original role Fiske had depicted in two years.
 Stevens, George Arliss, John Mason, and Marie Fedor were among the players.
 In 1905, the Manhattan Theatre produced The Proud Laird, a comedy by Charles Cartwright and Cosmo Hamilton.
 It starred Robert Loraine, Hubert Hassard-Short, J.H.
 Bunny, Sydney Smith, Ida Vernon and Dorothy Donnelly.
 It was directed by Harrison Grey Fiske, husband of Minnie Maddern Fiske.
 The Fiske company managed the Manhattan Theatre for eight years, until 1907, when the theatre switched to vaudeville and motion pictures.

 Last years

-By 1907, the Manhattan Theatre was no longer in demand as a playhouse, so a new owner, Willaim Gane, switched to showing movies instead.
+By 1907, the Manhattan Theatre was no longer in demand as a playhouse, so a new owner, William Gane, switched to showing movies instead.
 The theatre had just one screen, and to justify a 10-cent admission charge, several acts of vaudeville were added to the programs.
 This was reportedly the first time that a New York theatre had shown movies as the main attraction.
 Previously, movies had just been supplements to vaudeville.

 In 1909, the Manhattan was demolished to make way for Gimbels department store, a structure that still stands today but has been converted into a shopping mall, Manhattan Mall.